Code-Institute-Submissions/Project-1-html-css-3/README.md

 ### Imagery

 ---
-All of the images used on this site is from the the external websites which will be credited in the credit section.
+All of the images used on this site is from the the external websites which will be credited in the credit[#credits] section.

 ### Wireframes